wixo/helm.js/README.md

 **More**

-For a deeper explanation ( with code review included ) go read my [blog post about helmjs] (http://b.juanlajara.com/post/37705310768/helmjs)
+For a deeper explanation ( with code review included ) go read my [blog post about helmjs] (http://b.juanlajara.com/post/37705310768/helmjs).

+Found any typo or grammar misuse? [please report it](https://github.com/wixo/helm.js/issues/1).

 And this is a Helm-et: